 |Diesel Vehicles with more than 1500cc engine capacity & 4000mm length (HSN 8703)||28%||18%|

 |SUVs (including utility vehicles) with more than 1500cc engine capacity (HSN 8703)||28%||18%|

 |Vehicles other than those mentioned above, including other vehicles under chapter 87||28%/18%/12%*||12%|

 * – Various types of motor vehicles covered under Chapter 87, which have varied rates.

 a.
-Where depreciation claimed under Income tax, margin shall be calculated as consideration received (-) depreciated value of goods as on date of supply.
-Here, it is important to note, that although Income Tax required depreciation to be calculated on the asset block, the rate is required to be applied for the specific motor vehicle, upto the date the supply.
+Where depreciation claimed under Income tax, margin to be calculated as consideration received less depreciated value of goods as on date of supply.
+Here, it is important to note, that although income tax requires computation of depreciation on the asset block, the rate is required to be applied for the specific motor vehicle, upto the date the supply.

-b.
-The credits under GST or erstwhile laws have not been claimed.
-(GST, VAT, ED, ST)
+c.
+The credits under GST or erstwhile laws such as VAT / VAT should not have been claimed earlier.

 Changes of GST Cess rate over a period of time

 In case of motor vehicles, even the rate of GST compensation cess underwent few changes.
 Details provided below:

 |Compensation Cess – Motor Vehicles (USED/OLD only)|